dani3lng/pdx_code/programming_101/practice/unit_4/solutions/exercise_5_solution.md

             # put bubble at list[j+1]
             numbers[j+1] = bubble

-            # since a swap occured this loop,
+            # since a swap occurred this loop,
             # set swap to True
             swap = True

-        # if no swap occured, break the outer loop
+    # if no swap occurred, break the outer loop
     if not swap:
         break

 # print after sorting
 print(f'sorted:  {numbers}')